 Key Contributions

-- First systematic, multi-study empirical demonstration that state media control influences commercial LLM outputs via training data rather than direct regulatory pressure.
+• First systematic empirical evidence that state media control shapes commercial LLM outputs via training data rather than direct regulation.

-- A triangulation design combining corpus overlap analysis, memorization audits, controlled pretraining experiments, cross-language prompt audits, and a 37-country generalization audit.
+• A multi-study triangulation design combining open-data analysis, memorization audits, controlled pretraining experiments, cross-language audits, and a cross-national audit.

-- Bridges political communication research on authoritarian media systems with NLP work on multilingual training, memorization, and bias.
+• Bridges social-science scholarship on media systems and propaganda with computer-science work on multilingual training, memorization, and model bias.

 Methods